![]() | ![]() |

 18.04.2023

-On March 23, 2023, at the University of Antwerp and on March 24 at the Bokrijk Museum (one of the partners involved in the project), located about an hour's drive from Antwerp, took place the first joint meeting of all participants of the Tracks4Crafts project, aimed at getting to know each other and in-depth discussions about project's achievable results, methodology, and communication.
-For two days was presented each of the participating organizations, discussed the project goals and the distribution of work packages, and were get to know the experimental / pilot projects planned in the project, as well as organized a Zoom meeting with the project supervisor from the EC.
+On March 23, 2023, at the University of Antwerp, and on March 24 at the Bokrijk Museum (one of the project partners), located about an hour’s drive from Antwerp, the first joint meeting of all participants in the Tracks4Crafts project took place.
+The focus of the meeting was on getting to know one another and engaging in in-depth discussions about the project’s deliverables, methodology, and communication.
+Over the course of two days, each participating organization presented itself, the project’s goals and the division of work packages were discussed, and the planned experimental/pilot projects were introduced.
+Additionally, a remote Zoom meeting was organized with the European Commission’s representative overseeing the project.

-Within the framework of the meeting, separate conversations took place with various colleagues from the range of organizations represented in the project, getting to know the colleagues' experience and motivation for participating in the project.
-There was also the opportunity to meet and talk in person with the leaders of the work packages in which several deliverables are planned for the Latvian Academy of Culture - Francesca Cominelli, representative of the Sorbonne I University, and Cristina Ortega Nuer, representative of 3W Cultural Research, Training and Knowledge Transfer, a consulting company operating in Spain.
+The meeting included separate discussions with various colleagues from the organizations involved in the project, providing insights into their experiences and motivations for participating in the project.
+There was also an opportunity to meet in person and talk with the work package leaders responsible for several deliverables involving the Latvian Academy of Culture – Francesca Cominelli from Sorbonne University and Cristina Ortega Nuere from the Spanish consulting firm 3W Cultural Research, Training and Knowledge Transfer.

-The meeting as a whole provided a valuable opportunity to get to know the partners involved in the project and the project managers in person and to discuss the future progress of the project in more detail.
+Overall, the meeting provided a valuable opportunity to meet the project partners and leaders in person and to discuss the future course of the project in greater detail.